Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/3_UseCases.rst

 Use Cases
 =========

+**NOTICE: THIS CODE IS NOT BEING MAINTAINED AS OF NOW**

-The following use cases should demonstrate how BeRoboy™ deals with certain scenarios, it should show further which procedure calls are happening in the scene, that a developer needs to be aware of.
+The following use cases should demonstrate how the Unity side of BeRoboy deals with certain scenarios, it should show further which procedure calls are happening in the scene, that a developer needs to be aware of.